Last updated: May 20, 2025

 Non-tobacco products or services using tobacco brand names or carrying a brand logo or other brand indicia (brand stretching)

-The Protection of Health Act prohibits advertising and promotion of tobacco products.
-The definition of “tobacco advertising” includes “the distribution of . . . images of tobacco brands or symbols related to them, also: names and graphic symbols of tobacco product manufacturers . . . used to popularize the tobacco product brands.”
-Given this definition, the ban on tobacco advertising and promotion is interpreted as banning brand stretching.
+The law prohibits advertising and promotion of tobacco products.
+The definition of “tobacco advertising” includes “the dissemination of . . . brand images of tobacco products . . . or symbols related to them” and “dissemination of names or graphic symbols of entities producing tobacco products.”
+Given this definition, the ban on tobacco advertising and promotion is interpreted as including brand stretching.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to brand stretching.